Texas-Tim/Bedrock-AgentCore-with-LangChain-Demo/AWS_PERMISSIONS.md

 }
 ```

+---

 ## Memory Permissions

-These permissions are required when using Memory for conversation persistence.
+These permissions are required when using Memory for conversation persistence (Lab 2).

 ### Required Actions